Colchicum Species Three

 Colchicum speciosum, Janos AgostonColchicum speciosum, Janos AgostonColchicum speciosum, Janos Agoston

 Colchicum speciosum 'Album' has huge pure white goblets tinged green in the throat and gets high praise as possibly one of the best autumn bulbs for the garden.
 Photos by Mary Sue Ittner of plants growing in a container in a raised bed with Babiana leaves showing.
-The last picture shows a bee rolling around in the flower.
+The third picture shows a bee rolling around in the flower.
+The last shows the corm on a 1 cm grid.

 Colchicum speciosum 'Atrorubens' is richly colored.
 Photo by Arnold Trachtenberg